 There were other good publications during the 1980s on the Australian Turf, a trend that has increased in the years since.
 “The Australian and New Zealand Thoroughbred” by Ross Du Bourg in 1980; “Champions” and “More Champions” by Tony Arrold in 1980 and 1983 respectively; “Notable Australian Thoroughbreds” by Alister Taylor in 1981; “A Century of Winners” by Bill Ahern in 1982; “The Story of the Golden Slipper Stakes” by Warwick Hobson in 1984; “Gentlemen of the Australian Turf” by David Hickie in 1986; “The History of the Australian Thoroughbred” by Harold Freedman and Andrew Lemon in three volumes from 1987 are but some examples.

 The scope of this website is to cover the history of the Australian Jockey Club Derby from its first tentative inception in 1861 (albeit in a different guise) through to its refinement and reincarnation in 1865 as the Australian Derby Stakes.
 I shall cover every A.J.C.
-Derby thenceforth and conclude my narrative with the last springtime running of the race in 1977.
+Derby thenceforth and continue my narrative right up to the last springtime running of the race in 1977.
 The historic decision of the Australian Jockey Club to then transfer the event from the spring to the autumn necessarily changed the character of, and my interest in, the race.
 There is something about the pulse of youth in the burgeoning spring – whether man or horse – when anything seems possible.
 Autumn is different.
+Nonetheless, I shall cover the first few A.J.C.
+Derbies after the transition from the spring to the autumn, just to demonstrate how much the landscape changed.
 Each chapter will sketch a brief profile of the winner; his or her breeding; and the men associated with the horse be it breeder, owner, trainer or jockey.
 The winner of the Derby will not necessarily be the primary focus of every chapter.
 There are some years (1903, 1943 and 1944 come to mind) when the attention will be on one of the other runners in the race because he or she proves the more interesting subject.

 How well I remember my first visit to the racecourse.
 I was a toddler when I went with my Dad and older brother to Rosehill in 1957 to watch Tulloch win the Guineas.
 My memories of the day are flickering and hazy, like one of those old Movietone newsreels shown at the State Theatre in the fifties.
 There were other visits to other racecourses, but it wasn’t until Sydney Cup Day in 1966 in company with my Dad that I first set foot on Randwick and experienced its grandeur and its glory.
 That splendid theatre where both the comedy and the tragedy of the human heart have played themselves out so often down the years.
 It wasn’t exactly secret men’s business, but being there with Dad, it appealed as such a grown-up thing to do!
 The place had a language and culture all of its own and conspiracy seemed to hang in the air.
 The Derby hero of the previous spring, Prince Grant, won the Cup that day in the hands of the peerless George Moore.
 I loved the atmosphere then, I love it still, despite the best efforts of some feckless racing administrators in the years since to trash the very traditions that made Randwick Racecourse so special.